ivanstefanov/mean-boilerplate/README.md

 2. Open the console into the directory, where the repository files are located
 3. run "**npm install**" in order to install the node.js modules
 4. run "**bower install**" in order to install the bower packages
+5. run "**typings install**" in order to install the typescript definition files.
+For more information about typings, see https://github.com/typings/typings
 5. run "**gulp serve**" in order to run the express server to listening for requests
 6. See the port number from the console and load "**localhost:<port_number>**" into any browser